The Civil War (Western Theater):

 In terms of gaining knowledge of this battlefield area, an excellent source is a store in Wartrace called the Blockade Runner (blockaderunner.com).
 This is one of Middle Tennessee’s leading sources of Civil War artifacts and souvenirs, as well as Civil War re-enactor clothing and equipment (touring the premises is an educational and enjoyable enterprise in itself).
 The store is instrumental in arranging re-enactments of the Tullahoma Campaign and is an authority regarding the events, with heaps of information happily unloaded on visitors to the battlefield.
 Group tours of the battlefield are conducted periodically, and a personal tour can be arranged in advance.
 For lunch or supper, Uncle Bud’s Catfish Chicken & Such in Tullahoma offers excellent food at reasonable prices, served in a charming rural “down home” atmosphere – a delightful restaurant with sawdust on the floors and the best sweet iced tea in the region.

 One of the sites we must visit is the Beech Grove Confederate Cemetery.
 During the battle, the cemetery was the site of Capt.
-Eli Lilly’s now-legendary “Jackass Battery” of 12-pound mountain howitzers that protected Rosecrans’ left flank.
+Eli Lilly’s (End Note No. 16) now-legendary “Jackass Battery” of 12-pound mountain howitzers that protected Rosecrans’ left flank.

 And now, on to Chattanooga, where we have an opportunity for a “three-fer” and even a “four-fer” in Civil War battleground tours.